jina-ai/jina/docs/chapters/traversal/index.md

 ## Matches

 In a neural search system (and traditional retrieval system), matches are the expected documents returned from the system given the user query.
-In Jina, `Matches` could happen at the `root` level or any `chunk` level.
+In Jina, `matches` could happen at the `root` level or any `chunk` level.

-To fully understand the concept of `Matches`, we introduce a new term, named `adjacency` (short for `a` in the diagram), which reflects the level of the document it is connected to.
+To fully understand the concept of `matches`, we introduce a new term, named `adjacency` (short for `a` in the diagram), which reflects the level of the document it is connected to.

 **NOTE: granularity and adjacency apply to both chunks and matches.**